tigerfarm/arduino/Altair101/README.md

 I wanted to try it on a real Altair computer.
 I seen one on eBay for $5,000.
 Too much for me.
 Also, I didn't want to get into maintaining an old machine.
 My first computer was a 1983 machine based on the 8086 processor.
 Cost over $8,000 (adjusted to 2019 dollar value).
 It had 384K of memory.
-I didn't want that again.
-I only wanted the fun side of running retro.
+I don't want that again.
+I only want the fun side of running retro.

+The 4004 was an 4 bit microprocessor produced by Intel, released in 1971.
+The 8008 was an 8 bit microprocessor produced by Intel, released in 1972.
 The 8080 was an 8 bit microprocessor produced by Intel, released in 1974.
 The 8085 was an 8 bit microprocessor produced by Intel, released in 1976.
-They have the same opcodes.
-The 8085 has few enhancements that made it easier to work with.
+The 8080 and 8085 have the same opcodes.
+The 8085 has a couple more opcodes and a few enhancements that make it easier to work with.
-The 8086 was a 16 bit microprocessor produced by Intel, released in 1978.
+The 8086 was a 16 bit microprocessor produced by Intel, released in 1978, based on the 8085.
+The 8086 is the base design for Windows and Linux computer CPUs of today.
-The Intel 8088, released July 1, 1979.
-It was in the IBM PC, the first computer I had a job working on.
+The 8088, released July 1, 1979, was in the original IBM PC, the first computer I had a job working on.
 The 8088 was an 8 bit microprocessor produced by Intel.
 It's allowed the building of cheaper computer.

-8085 Java assembler
+8085 Java assembler simulator: https://sourceforge.net/projects/j8085sim/
-https://sourceforge.net/projects/j8085sim/

 --------------------------------------------------------------------------------